scrudgey/DJ2020/README.txt

         requires: send input direction together with player direction. when in wall press mode, set orientation direction away from wall. (? already done ?)

-    stop before i walk off the edge use a collider to detect if i'm pressing against a wall for real, and break the wall ratchet if not. different y offset depending on if crouched or not. focus camera on nearby enemy if applicable

 layer weirdness
     trigger zone is tagged glass so it doesn't block bullets shell has its own layer

+wall press: how do i implement the next version? it seems it relies on fine-tuned collision detection. ray 1: the condition for wall press to hold at all is that there is a wall directly behind the player. ray 2, 3: the condition for detecting edges is if there is a wall to the left or right of ray 1.

+stop before i walk off the edge
+    ray 2, 3
+use a collider to detect if i'm pressing against a wall for real, and break the wall ratchet if not.
+    ray 1
+different y offset depending on if crouched or not. focus camera on nearby enemy if applicable